basf/autoadsorbate/README.md

 ```
     'Cl[O+](C)(C)'

-These surrogate smilles san now be used to initialize a Fragment object (we can set the number of randoms conformers to be initialized):
+These surrogate smilles can now be used to initialize a Fragment object (we can set the number of randoms conformers to be initialized):

 ```python
 f = Fragment(smile = 'Cl[O+](C)(C)', to_initialize = 5)